rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

             )

 ## Updating
-You can update an object’s attributes and save it to the database using the `updateAttributes` method
+Update an object’s attributes and save to the database using the `update_attributes` method:

-NOTE: This is the fastest way to add or update item attributes.

     :::ruby
     user = User.find(:first, :conditions => {:name => 'Alice'})
     user.update_attributes(
                 :name => 'Bob',
                 :email => 'bob@example.com')
+NOTE: This is the fastest way to add or update item attributes.

 ## Deleting
 ### Deleting one object
-To delete one model object use the `destroy` method on the object to be deleted.
+To delete a single model object, use the `destroy` method on the object to be deleted:

     :::ruby
     user = User.find(:first)
     user.destroy

 ### Delete multiple objects
-To delete all objects for a model, or only those matching given conditions, use the `delete_all` method.
+To delete all objects for a model, or only those matching given condition(s), use the `delete_all` method:

     :::ruby
     # delete all objects